 Then, for any $j=1,\dots,n,$ add edges as follows. \begin{itemize} \item If $\operatorname{val}(v_j)=2,$ choose $i_1,i_2\in \{1,2,3\}$ and connect $v_j^{(i_1)},v_j^{(i_2)}$ with an edge.

-\item If $\operatorname{val}(v_j)=1,$ connect the vertices $v_j^{(i)},i=1,2,3$ by inserting two non parallel edges. \end{itemize} Moreover, if $T$ is a path, if possible, then we require that the added edges over the vertices of valence $2$ cannot have endpoints all contained in the same two copies of the tree.
+\item If $\operatorname{val}(v_j)=1,$ connect the vertices $v_j^{(i)},i=1,2,3$ by inserting two non-parallel edges. \end{itemize} Moreover, if $T$ is a path, if possible, then we require that the added edges over the vertices of valence $2$ cannot have endpoints all contained in the same two copies of the tree.

 \begin{defin} Let $T$ be a tree and $G_T$ be a graph that arises from the above construction.
 We call the graph $G_T$ a \textbf{$3$-ladder}. \end{defin}

 Notice that the morphism that maps the edges in $\{T^{(1)},T^{(2)},T^{(3)}\}\subset G_T$ to the corresponding edge in $T$ and contracts the remaining edges is non-degenerate and harmonic of degree $3$.
 We will denote it by $\varphi_T$.